GlennWSo/resume/ssg/content/4fun/resume.md

 duration = "ongoing"
 +++

-I maintain my resume as a website.
+Glenn maintains his resume as a website.